 GeneCards Summary for CCNT1 Gene

 CCNT1 (Cyclin T1) is a Protein Coding gene.
-Diseases associated with CCNT1 include ipex syndrome and hiv-1.
-Among its related pathways are Signaling by GPCR and Infectious disease.
+Diseases associated with CCNT1 include hiv-1.
+Among its related pathways are Gene Expression and Signaling by GPCR.
 GO annotations related to this gene include chromatin binding and transcription regulatory region DNA binding.
 An important paralog of this gene is CCNT2.